·

 “Shao Zi, Shao Zi.”
 The scholar’s voice came from far away, drifting into the backyard.
 Seeing her there, he walked over and said: “I’m going out tonight, take good care of the house.”

-Shao Zi nodded her head seriously: “Alright, I’ll definitely look after the house.”
+Shao Zi nodded her head in seriousness: “Alright, I’ll definitely look after the house.”

 Hearing the sounds of water, the scholar looked towards the ground and saw a pair of delicate, fair feet swaying in the clear water.
 The water’s surface refracted the oranges and reds of the sunset, the contrasting of colors making her feet appear even pinker.
 The powder white clothes of the person sitting on the chair shifted slightly.
 Tilting his gaze, he could see a charming nose.
 Angling his head further, he saw a pair of lips stained in a faint cherry red.